bagofbeanes/track_note_control/README.md

 -   Other utility features for ease of use

 ## Documentation

+-    Some functions have `options` as a parameter.
+This is an array that stores options unique to that function.
-You can omit the `options` array, the `modify` array or any of their elements as they use the default values if not specified.
+-    You can omit the `options` array, the `modify` array or any of their elements as they use the default values if not specified.

 ### Main functions
 ---